zooniikayler/Branco-Diss/README.md

-The files of patcher with additonal functions.
+The files required to reproduce the calculations in my MSc Bioinformatics second semester research project.